Destin Divorce Attorney John Greene Helping Clients Throughout Northwest Florida

 Durational Alimony

-An award of alimony terminates upon the death of either party or the remarriage of the recipient party.
+Florida courts have the authority to direct that any order requiring the payment of alimony that the payments be made through the appropriate depository as provided in FS 61.181.
 A life insurance policy may be required to the extent necessary to protect an award of alimony.